The Globe And Mail “Mike Allen’s Odyssey”read more >>

 (Jazz Journal International)

-The MAQ will be recording a new album this summer and then embarking on a CD release tour, performing in communities on the mainland and Vancouver Island.
+Mike and his group will be embarking on a tour in the early fall, performing in communities on the lower mainland and Vancouver Island.
 Coming to a venue near you!

 Allen’s true strength is his ability to pace and phrase his solos in a way that draws a listener into the music.read more >>